ioccc-src/winner/2015/schweikhardt/README.md

 where `n` is a base 16 number of any size.

-NOTE: although it's supposed to be a base 16 number nothing will stop you from doing something else.
+**NOTE**: although it's supposed to be a base 16 number nothing will stop you from doing something else.
 The author explains this in more details.